10 – 16 inches

 Male vs Female

 There is no noticeable difference between male and female Jack-A-Poos.
-The biggest difference will come from what parent it takes over and not whether it’s male or female.
+The biggest difference will come from what parent it takes over and not whether it’s a male or female Jack-A-Poo.
 Both are typically the same height and weight and have the same temperament.

 We hope you have enjoyed reading our look into the Jack-A-Poo breed and found something you like.
 If we have helped you find your next pet, please share this Jack-A-Poo Complete guide on Facebook and Twitter.

 - Jack-A-Poo Puppies – What You Should Know Before You Buy…

 - Things to Know When Owning a Jack-A-Poo